Project 2: CS61Classify

 Visit Galloc.
 Log in and start the Project 2 assignment.
 This will create a GitHub repository for your work.

-Clone the repository on your workspace.
-We recommend using your local machine.
+Clone the repository on your local machine (you don't need the hive machine at all for this project).
 Windows users should clone outside WSL (Git Bash is recommended).

 Navigate to your repository: